jithin-k-sreedharan/KKT_COVID-19/Kerala/README.md

 # COVID-19 dataset of the Indian state - Kerala

 In India, COVID-19 was first identified in Kerala at the end of January 2020.
 Since then, Kerala has introduced extensive measures to contain the disease.
-These datasets capture that.
+We hope that the information of people under observation, home isolation (before testing positive), and symptomatic hospitalized cases will captutre the effect of contact tracing and containiment to reduce the spreading.

+For further information on the datasets, contact Varun Vasudevan (devan at stanford dot edu) and Jithin K. Sreedharan (jithinks at purdue dot edu).

 ## Data files
 * `kerala_state_summary.csv`: State level summary of the COVID-19 cases for dates starting from `2020-01-31`.